Bumshakalaka/krAIna/README.md

 To make such a tool, you need to follow these steps:
 1. Find or develop a tool derived from BaseTool.
+   1. Check https://python.langchain.com/v0.2/docs/integrations/tools/ for build-in in langchain tools
+   2. Check https://python.langchain.com/v0.2/docs/integrations/toolkits/ for build-in in langchain tools
+   3. Check https://python.langchain.com/v0.2/docs/how_to/custom_tools/ how to create your own tool
 2. Create an initialization function that:
    1. Must accept one parameter, `tool_settings` (even if you don't have any settings).
    2. Must return `BaseTool` or `List[BaseTool]`.